ivanhofer/typesafe-i18n/README.md

 ## Integration with other services

 `typesafe-i18n` comes with an API that allows other services to read and update translations.

-Services that work with `typesafe-i18n`:
-- [inlang](https://github.com/inlang/inlang): An open source translation management dashboard with machine translations and automatic sync.
-Inlang allows non-technical team members, or external translators to adjust translations without touching the source code.

-But you can also connect other services by using the [`importer`](https://github.com/ivanhofer/typesafe-i18n/tree/main/packages/importer) and [`exporter`](https://github.com/ivanhofer/typesafe-i18n/tree/main/packages/exporter) functionality:
+You can connect ot other services by using the [`importer`](https://github.com/ivanhofer/typesafe-i18n/tree/main/packages/importer) and [`exporter`](https://github.com/ivanhofer/typesafe-i18n/tree/main/packages/exporter) functionality:

 <!-- ------------------------------------------------------------------------------------------ -->
 <!-- ------------------------------------------------------------------------------------------ -->